 LANSING – Wildlife experts are pushing stronger conservation and protection efforts for the state’s threatened and endangered species.

 Among them are the Michigan Department of Natural Resources and the Michigan Wildlife Conservancy.

 “There is a pretty complex effort to protect rare species in Michigan,” said Kristin Wildman, the acting endangered species coordinator of DNR’s Wildlife Division.

-One of the species most recently removed from the state’s threatened and endangered species list is a bluish and yellow-colored bird called the Kirtland’s warbler.
+One of the species most recently removed from the federal threatened and endangered species list is a bluish and yellow-colored bird called the Kirtland’s warbler.
 Native to Michigan, the Kirtland’s warbler migrates and winters in the South, Wildman said, and it remains a state-protected species.

 Its principal home is the Huron-Manistee National Forests in the northern Lower Peninsula.

 The environmental management of jack pines is crucial to the continued survival of the Kirtland’s warbler, which relies on the right age group of the tree for their breeding.

 The prime years of a jack pine is 20-30 years old, she said.